xu2xulim/Trello-Item-Alert/README.md

 Trello offers a notification system based on card due date and notification system documented at https://help.trello.com/article/793-receiving-trello-notifications .

 The advanced checklist allows for item due date and assigning of card member on the item.
 However, there is no notification when the item is due or a reminder based on the due date.
+**Update** Trello has since added reminders for Checklist Item due dates.
+However, the notification is via email and not on the card which does not allow any further Trello automation to be attached to the reminder.
+This implementation, however, allows for you to use the comments added to the card to enable your own custom automation.

 This solution addresses the above by :